 Just because we’re between seasons doesn’t mean we can’t enjoy a hunting tale now and again.
 Matthew Mackay-Smith, DVM is an internationally-known veterinarian, co-founder and former medical editor of Equus magazine, and a member of Foxhunting Life’s Panel of Experts.
 The following account transpired twenty-five years ago.
 Your editor was there and can vouch for its veracity! -Ed

 On Thanksgiving Saturday, the day of the 1986 Blue Ridge Hunt Ball, hounds started the festivities with some most unusual and unforgettable sport.
 An eager field of fifty followers, including lots of visitors and a dozen children, met hounds and hacked east into the Annefield meadow along Chapel Run.
-With adjustments to tack scarcely complete, hounds were sent to whipper-in Bobby Pillion’s immediate view halloa upstream.To read more, log in above or click here to subscribe.
+With adjustments to tack scarcely complete, hounds were sent to whipper-in Bobby Pillion’s immediate view halloa upstream.To read more, a subscription is required.
+Log in or click here to subscribe.